jakedolan443/cryptohttp/README.md

 The default port is 8080.

-The default refresh rate is 3600secs.
+The default refresh rate is 60 seconds.

 The file `config/coins.conf` contains a line by line list of coins, in order, displayed on the webserver, e.g.
 ```